Mary Shelton: King's mistress

-[In 1536 Mary's sister, Madge, was betrothed to Henry Norris, a high-flying courtier, and strong supporter of the Boleyns' reformist cause.
+In 1536 Mary's sister, Madge, was betrothed to Henry Norris, a high-flying courtier, and strong supporter of the Boleyns' reformist cause.
 Norris was in "very great favour with the King," but he was about to be accused of treason because the Queen misinterpreted his feelings, which coloured the testimonies they were both later forced to give.
 Madge seems to be a faithful servant, yet fearfully duped by her mother Lady Shelton's spying, determined as she was to bring down Norris and Weston for using her daughter.
-Unfortunately Mrs Coffin had already been groomed as a spy when the Queen inadvertently told her of Sir Francis Weston's flirtations with Madge, of which she reproved.
+Unfortunately Mistress Coffin had already been groomed as a spy when the Queen inadvertently told her of Sir Francis Weston's flirtations with Madge, of which she reproved.
 Norris may have been her betrothed, but Weston naively insinuated that he was in the Queen's Chambers to see her and not her servant.
 Norris was executed for treason on 17 May 1536.
 Madge's father died at the age of sixty-two and left his family with financial troubles; disconsolate, Madge went away to a convent.

-Mary became engaged to Thomas Clere the poet and her first cousin through their mothers; however, he died soon after their engagement, leaving Mary his lands in his will.
+Mary became engaged to Thomas Clere (son of Alice Boleyn, Lady Clere) the poet and her first cousin through their mothers; however, he died soon after their engagement, leaving Mary his lands in his will.

 By 1546 Mary had married her cousin Sir Anthony Heveningham (1507–1557) by whom she had five children, including Arthur Heveningham, and her youngest daughter, Abigail (wife of Sir George Digby of Coleshill, Warwickshire), who was later in attendance on Queen Elizabeth in 1588.
 Meanwhile, there was suspicion of a conspiracy between Mary and Surrey, which was noted for investigation by the Privy Council.
-Mary later married Philip Appleyard (b. c.1528) in 1558.
-She was buried in Heveningham church, Suffolk, on 8 January 1571.
+Mary later married Philip Appleyard (b. c.1528), the half-brother of Amy Robsart, in 1558.
+She was buried in Heveningham Church, Suffolk, on 8 January 1571.
 A probable portrait of Mary by Hans Holbein is in the collection at Windsor Castle.